The Number One Reason People Give Up On Their Dreams Boil Down To This

 Lesser Access To Information & Training

 Several decades ago, significant barriers stifled educational opportunities for the public.
-To receive a meaningful education, people had to enroll in schools, know how to use libraries or know carefully guarded masters in a particular field.
+To receive a meaningful education, people had to enroll in schools, use libraries, or seek out carefully guarded masters in a particular field.
 Often, gatekeepers determine who receives a golden ticket to access such private information.

 Thanks to the Internet and its near-limitless resources, these barriers have dissolved.
 Anyone with an internet connection has access to an ocean of information.
 We can learn at our own pace and become masters in multiple fields if we pursue them.

 While college is still required for a handful of higher-end professions, the rest only require certifications, on-the-job training, and/or a willingness to learn and adapt to a changing market.
-Even with lower barriers to entry, most of these fields have not reached peak saturation yet.
+Even with lower barriers to entry, most of these fields have not yet reached peak saturation.
+Moreover, what these fields look for comes down to one thing: results.

 Anyone can learn to code through training books and coding tutorials.
 A quick visit to YouTube can reveal how to set up a professional music production studio.
 Filmmaking is on full display as well.
 Want to learn how to become better at sports?
 Many tutorials will guide you on how to throw the perfect spiral with a football.